Susu collectors

 Susu collectors are a traditional form of financial intermediaries in Africa, predominantly in Ghana.
 For a small fee they provide an informal means for Ghanaians to securely save and access their own money, and gain some limited access to credit, a form of microfinance.
 Money looked after for an individual by a Susu collector is held in a Susu account.

-The sus informal accounts used in the Caribbean and among West Indian immigrants to the United States are similar.
+The susu informal accounts used in the Caribbean and among West Indian immigrants to the United States are similar.

 History

 In the Akan language susu means "plan".
 In this context, planning with a group of people to save a certain amount of money.
 The concept is also known in Jamaica as Paadna Money(Partner Money) or simply as Paadna.

 The 1990s saw significant growth in the number of clients per susu collector in other African countries, and growth in the size of individual deposits, according to Aryeetey and Udry (1995).
 Today, Susu collectors provide many Ghanaians who would otherwise be denied credit with access to money they need to start up small venture projects that in many cases benefit the community as a whole.